 Guaymas – San Carlos

 The cities of Guaymas and San Carlos are separate cities right next to each other.
 Guaymas is a nice Mexican port city.
 San Carlos is a resort-friendly town with the best beaches and beachfront hotels.
-San Carlos is also overshadowed by the magnificent Tetakawi mountain.
+San Carlos’ most notable feature besides the sea is the magnificent Tetakawi mountain.
 The peak looks like a scorpion ready to strike.

 Shopping and urban city amenities are widely available in Guaymas.
 Guaymas also features one of Sonora’s best steakhouses, El Oeste at the Armida Hotel.

 San Carlos features Tortuga’s Restaurant near the Marina.
 Owned by a French Expat, this restaurant is a favorite among prosperous locals for the world-class dining and atmosphere.

 Regardless of which town you stay in, you’re bound to have an excellent experience.

 Be legal when you drive through Mexico.
 If you haven’t gotten your Temporary Vehicle Import Permit (TVIP), Empalme is your last chance.
 South of Empalme, you must have a TVIP to drive your non-Mexico plated vehicle in the country.
 Look for ‘Only Sonora’ on Google Maps,

 Leaving Guaymas – San Carlos, you’ll next come to Ciudad Obregon.
 Because Obregon is an industrial town it takes a while to get through.
 It’s best circumvented with the new bypass road.